 - Learning about emotions and how to cope with negative feelings,

-Ultimately, our hope is that the women’s group will give you increased quality of life.
-Therefore, we want you to gain more self-confidence, learn how to advocate for yourself, and be more self-aware.
-We know that by learning these skills you will find more joy in your day to day life as an autistic woman.
+Ultimately, our hope is that the women’s group will contribute to an improved quality of life for you.
+Therefore, we want you to gain more self-confidence, learn how to advocate for yourself and enhance your self-awareness.
+We understand that by acquiring these skills, you will discover more joy in your day-to-day life as an autistic woman.

 We will discuss the following goals and concerns during the course of the group:

 - Identifying your needs and learning the resources available to you as an autistic adult.